CCurl/c3/README.md

 - c3 provides 10 "virtual registers", r0 thru r9.
   - Each register has 6 operations.
 - c3 provides 10 temporary words, T0 thru T9.
-  - T0-T5 are normal words, T6-T8 are INLINE, and T9 is IMMEDIATE.
+  - T0-T5 are "normal" words, T6-T8 are INLINE, and T9 is IMMEDIATE.

 ## Goals
 The goals for c3 are: